 “My opinion is if you’ve never been an operator, you can’t build SaaS for the multi-day sector.”Jared Alster, Chief Strategy Officer & Co-founder at Dune7

-Big OTA players don’t understand MDT
+Big OTA players don’t understand multi-day tours

-Some of them have tried, and the smaller ones have succeeded – an example of TourRadar was given: they specialized in multi-day tours and invested in building the right buying experience.
+Some of them have tried, and the smaller ones have succeeded – an example of TourRadar was given: they specialized in multi-day tours and invested in creating the right buying experience.
 The big players, however, stepped out of the game.

 Solely online selling doesn’t work